When Lyz Lenz got her first migraine headache at age 17, her doctor’s failure to take her seriously was almost as crushing as the pain itself.

 - loud noises

 Common reported food and drink triggers include:

 - foods that contain nitrates, such as hot dogs and lunch meats

-- foods that contain monosodium glutamate, which is a flavor enhancer found in fast foods, broths, seasonings, spices, Chinese food, and Ramen noodles
+- foods that contain monosodium glutamate, which is a flavor enhancer found in some fast foods, broths, seasonings, spices, Chinese food, and ramen noodles

 - foods that contain tyramine, such as aged cheeses, soy products, fava beans, and hard sausages

 - sulfites, which are chemicals that are commonly used as preservatives

 - aspartame, which is found in sweeteners such as NutraSweet and Equal

 Other foods sometimes considered to trigger migraine attacks include:

 Ask your teen to record the frequency and intensity of their migraine symptoms in a journal.